kennycason/kennycason/posts/2008-12-24-a-simple-method-for-solving-the-rubiks-cube.markdown

 ---
 title: Logical Method for Solving the 3x3x3 Rubik's Cube
 author: Kenny Cason
-tags: How to, Layer-by-Layer, Method, Puzzle, Rubik's Cube, Solve
+tags: how to, layer-by-layer, algorithm, puzzle, rubik's cube
 ---

 <center>How to Logically Solve a Rubik’s Cube</center>